kiwiKodo/EO_Phoenix-Editor/README.md

 5. Save edited photos

 #### Organize Media
+#### Organize Media
-- Place photos and videos in a `Media Folder` directory
+- Place photos and videos in a media folder
+- Assign the media folder to play in the slideshow
 - Supported formats:
-  - Images: JPG, PNG
   - Videos: MP4, AVI, MKV

 ### 3. Generate Settings File